|

 You

 This completes the tutorial.
-Bluetooth Low Energy (BLE) made simple with pfodApp has examples of using various other BLE shields.
+See the other example tutorials on creating menus and also pfodWeb Designer tutorial for drawaings to create interactive GUIs.
 Simple Home Automation for Beginners looks at attaching relays, so that you can switch real things on and off.

 AndroidTM is a trademark of Google Inc. For use of the Arduino name see http://arduino.cc/en/Main/FAQ